Fetoscopic Repair of Spina Bifida

 Fetal surgery to repair spina bifida can improve infant outcomes compared to after-birth repair.

-There are two options for prenatal repair: open fetal surgery and fetoscopic fetal surgery, an experimental minimally invasive approach that reduces the risks associated with a large uterine incision.
+There are two options for prenatal repair: open fetal surgery and fetoscopic fetal surgery, a minimally invasive approach that reduces the risks associated with a large uterine incision.

 While surgery can repair the birth defect, spina bifida is a lifelong condition.